storersydney/rockbuster-video/README.md

 existing movie licenses to remain competitive in the market.

+SQL is used to query and analyze the data, and results are visualized to deliver data-driven insights.

 ## Key Questions
 The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
 Here are